mvolkmann/blog/src/swift/swift-ui.md

 - Click the "Add Package" button.
 - Click the next "Add Package" button.

-TODO: Add more deail on using this package.
+TODO: Add more detail on using this package.

 ## Audio